Marian is a first year in the Women’s History Program at Sarah Lawrence College.

 I have seen many, many punk shows in my life.
-No other band – with a few exceptions – has been so unapologetically for the well-being of others.
+No other band – with a few exceptions – have been so unapologetically for the well-being of others.
 The spaces that Nokes and her fellow bandmates create for their audience is almost otherworldly; something you won’t find anywhere else.
 They provide you with a deep feeling of comfort.
 You go into the show knowing that if something were to happen to question your safety, they would be there for you.
 The bands that played that night were so aware of the feelings that the crowd felt, they made sure we all knew that they were here for us, they feel what we are feeling, and will continue to spread their message.
 Abortion access now, unapologetically and forever.

 By Hannah McCandless Hannah is a first year graduate student in the Women’s History Program.

 Disclaimer: The Re/Visionist fully supports student’s rights to protest.
 This blog post includes opinions about the protest that belong to the writer of this blog specifically.